phptuts/StarterBundleForSymfony/README.md

 2) cd into the directory you cloned the repo in.

-3) Run this in the command in the coommand line.
+3) Run this in the command in the command line.
 ```
 sh run_tests.sh
 ```